-Check with your plan provider and your child’s college to see what they allow.
-(If you have an Ascensus plan, they do allow direct school payments.)
+Check with your plan provider and your student’s college to see what they allow.

 “Absolutely!”
 Pegs says.
 “Parents can keep contributing money to their 529 as their child advances through school.
 Again, circumstances are different for different families.
 Some families continue to save for graduate school.
 529 plans are so flexible in their usage that some families choose to integrate a 529 into their savings plan even as their beneficiary ages past college.”

-One important thing to remember if you keep saving?
-529 accounts are long-term savings vehicles.
+There’s one important thing to remember if you keep saving—529 accounts are long-term savings vehicles.
 The money you contribute now may not yield a big return if you plan to use it in the next year.

 Make sure to pay attention to when you pay for college expenses.